airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/A. Full Guide (Enumeration to Priv Escalation).md

  7. `winpeas.exe`
  8. Use SharUp if you cant run winpeas or powerup
  9. `.\SharpUp.exe`
+ ## UAC
+ 1. `powershell.exe Start-Process cmd.exe -Verb runAs` run cmd as high integrity,(this is the case when we have admin access to folder but cant execute admin)
  ## Service Misconfiguration
 - `sc.exe qc <name>` Query the configuration of a service
 - `sc.exe query <name>`Query the current status of a service